Is Bad Ever Good?

 - Even serious injuries can purify our hearts if we let God do His work.

-Marriage Difficulties
+Finding Hope in Marriage Difficulties

 - Reveals dormant (or prominent) marital issues that still need work.
 My husband I often tell couples that conflict can be positive, not always negative.
 It can simply mean there’s more growth potential in your marriage–lots of God’s grace still to experience.
 One of grace’s definitions to me is room to grow.
 God gives us much room to grow.